Azure/azure-sdk-for-net/sdk/schemaregistry/Azure.Data.SchemaRegistry/README.md

 ### Schemas

 A schema has 6 components:
-- Group Name
+- Group Name: The name of the group of schemas in the Schema Registry instance.
-- Schema Name
+- Schema Name: The name of the schema.
-- Schema ID
+- Schema ID: The ID assigned by the Schema Registry instance for the schema.
-- Serialization Type
+- Serialization Type: The format used for serialization of the schema.
+For example, Avro.
-- Schema Content
+- Schema Content: The string representation of the schema.
-- Schema Version
+- Schema Version: The version assigned to the schema in the Schema Registry instance.

 These components play different roles.
 Some are used as input into the operations and some are outputs.
 Currently, [SchemaProperties][schema_properties] only exposes those properties that are potential outputs that are used in SchemaRegistry operations.
 Those exposed properties are `Content` and `Id`.